steffensbola/blind_iqa_contrast/README.md

 nss_score = NSS(img) % larger is better
 ceiq_score = CEIQ(img) % larger is better
 loe_score = LOE(original_img, contrast_enhanced_img) % does not require a 'ground-truth', smaller is better
+uciqe_score = UCIQE(img) %higher is better (or, as in the paper, the camera is closer to the observed scene)
 ```

 # Dependencies